-Portfolio credit default swap.74 CDSs may be written on a portfolio of reference entities.
+Portfolio credit default swap.
 The calling of a credit event with respect to any entity in the portfolio will require one or more protection payments to be made by the protection buyer to the protection seller (though in some portfolio CDSs, the aggregate amount of such payments as would otherwise be required must reach an agreed threshold before payment is actually made).
 During the term of the CDS, the aggregate notional amount of the CDS is reduced from time to time by the notional amount that relates to each reference entity that experiences a credit event.

 Collateralised debt obligation (CDO).
-Collateralised debt obligations are secured creditlinked securities, usually issued by a special purpose vehicle that is sponsored by a financial institution.
+Collateralised debt obligations are secured credit-linked securities, usually issued by a special purpose vehicle that is sponsored by a financial institution.
 Among other things, CDO transactions are used by financial institutions often to comply with internal risk controls or regulatory capital requirements.